What is Regression Testing? Test Cases (Example)

 6) Selective Regression Testing:

 This is conducted to check how the code reacts when a fresh code is added to the program.
-In order to conduct this test, the sub-set from existing cases is used to make it efficient and cost-effective.
+In order to conduct this test, a sub-set from existing cases is used to make it efficient and cost-effective.
+Criteria for selecting a subset are based on the modified code modules, dependencies, criticality of the affected functionality, and historical defect data.

 7) Progressive regression testing: